Chelsea Winstanley: Awards and recognition

 She won the 2014 SPADA Screen Industry Awards Independent Producer of the Year (shared with Taika Waititi).
 In 2015, Winstanley was the New Zealand Women in Film and Television's Mana Wahine recipient at Wairoa's Maori Film Festival.

 In the 2022 Queen's Birthday and Platinum Jubilee Honours, Winstanley was appointed an Officer of the New Zealand Order of Merit, for services to the screen industry and Māori.

 Winstanley has won two awards at the Women in Film and Television New Zealand Awards: in 2009 she won the Woman to Watch Award, and in 2022 she won the Award for Achievement in Film.

 Personal life

-At age 20, Winstanley had a son, Maia, whom she raised as a single mother.
+At age 20, Winstanley had a son whom she raised as a single mother.

-She married New Zealand director Taika Waititi in 2011; they have two daughters.
+In 2011, she married New Zealand director Taika Waititi; they have two daughters.
 The couple separated in 2018.